• Skip to primary navigation

 The best idea!
 Make Ahead Lasagna so you can have this family favorite whenever you want.

 Oh happy day, when I open my freezer and see a frozen homemade lasagna looking back at me!
 I always want lasagna; I just don’t always have time to make it.
-This Lasagna for Freezer recipe solves that problem and when you bake or reheat it, it tastes like you made it the day you are serving it.
+This Lasagna for Freezer recipe solves that problem and when I bake or reheat it, it tastes like I made it the day I’m serving it.
 No muss, no fuss dinner when you have a lasagna in your freezer!

 Rich and comforting and so authentically Italian with the sausage, fennel, and oregano.
 And that cheesy sauce!!
 It coats and covers the layers of meat sauce and noodles and is, in a word, delectable.
 While the already-made lasagna is heating in the oven, I toss together a simple green salad or a Roasted Pepper Salad and whip up some Baked Garlic Rolls and in no time, the perfect dinner is on the table!